julianamooney/tdd-react-es6-labs-v2.x/README.md

 ## Installation

 1. Install Node
-2. Install git
-3. In the console, type: npm install
+2. In the console, type: npm install

 ## Usage